Getting Started¶

 scons build/X86/gem5.opt -j 8 --ignore-style

-environment variable points that directory.
+environment variable to point to this directory.

 mkdir $HOME/m5